JanneMattila/www/docs/_posts/2024/09/2024-09-23-app-service-to-blob.markdown

 The second thing you might bump into when you start testing is that after files get larger you start to see errors.
 Errors might indicate that the file could not be processed due to large size.
-This might lead you to a path of configuring various parameters that would allow larger and larger files to be processed.
+This might lead you to a path of configuring various parameters that would allow larger and larger files to be uploaded.
 However, that is not going to be a solution in the long run and we need to look for an alternative solution: **Chunking**.

 From